CMS-ECAL-Trigger-Group/L1EgammaPerformance/README.md

 # EGTagAndProbe
-Set of tools to evaluate L1EG trigger performance on T&P
+Set of tools to evaluate L1EG trigger performance on TnP

 Taken from https://gitlab.cern.ch/ckoraka/EGTagAndProbe